 Even if you are not planning to attend a Verto partner college, our counselors will work with you to navigate the transfer process and fit Verto Education into your college plans, so that you can start college with the academic adventure of a lifetime.

 How it Works

-Verto courses are designed to fulfill colleges’ general education requirements (including Freshman Writing Seminar, Language Classes, and Natural Sciences).
-This means that it’s very likely that your Verto course credits can count toward the graduation requirements at your college!
+Courses offered by the Academic Provider during the Verto Study Abroad Experience are designed to fulfill colleges’ general education requirements (including Freshman Writing Seminar, Language Classes, and Natural Sciences).
+This means that it’s very likely that your course credits can count toward the graduation requirements at your college!

 If you’re planning to attend a non-partner college, you will need to defer your enrollment to that college and look into their credit transfer process.